aswinayyolath/stretch-cluster-testing/testing/performance-testing/performance-testing.md

 ```

 ### Stretched kafka cluster with submariner
-The kafka cluster was deployed in three OCP environment.
-We havd 3 brokers and 3 controllers in all three OCP clusters.
-Similar to the regular stretch cluster, we've used ephemeral storage for this configuration.
+The Kafka cluster was deployed across three OCP environments, each hosting three brokers and three controllers.
+As with the regular Kafka cluster, we used ephemeral storage.
 Submariner was deployed on all three clusters and connected using the `subctl` binary.
 ```yaml
 #Central Cluster CR (spec.cluster is missing in these CRs)
 #----------------------------------------------------------